alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

  <img src="/assets/images/posts/adf-rest-p4/step2-2.png" alt="Step 2-2" />

 #### Step 3.
 Replace a hardcoded credential in a Login activity by a Key Vault Secret
- 1. On a pipeline click on “Login” activity and open tab “Settings”
+ 1. On a pipeline canvas click on “Login” activity and then open tab “Settings”
  2. In a field Body - Replace a hardcoded credential with an expression: ```@activity('Get Access Token').output.value```